 The Route List shows all routes currently stored in memory.
-Highlight the desired route and press ENTER to view the Route Plan Page.
+Highlight the desired route and press ENTER to see the Route Plan Page.

-Activating a route tells the GPS 12 MAP you want to use this route for guidance.
-The GPS 12 MAP's Route List displays all the routes currently stored in memory, along with a descriptive name for each route.
+Activating a route tells the GPS III+ you wish to use this route for navigation guidance.

+The GPS III+'s Route List displays all the routes currently stored in memory, along with a descriptive name for each route.
 Once a route has been created, it can be activated and used for navigation from the Route List.
 A route may be followed in the same sequence as it was originally created, or you can invert the route and navigate from the end waypoint back to the beginning waypoint.